Investing in Queensland – Urban vs Regional

 What is your investment strategy?

-There are a number of investment strategies generally used by investors which are usually reflective of their financial dreams and goals – regardless of the state or territory where they buy.
+There are a number of investment strategies generally used by investors that are usually reflective of their financial dreams and goals – regardless of the state or territory where they buy.

 The most common property investment strategies include: